The ID-Art mobile app helps to identify stolen cultural property, reduce illicit trafficking, and increase the chances of recovering stolen items.

 The App allows users to report potential stolen items to INTERPOL if their manual or visual search matches objects in the database.
 INTERPOL will then follow up with the reports as appropriate, transmitting the information to national law enforcement authorities if necessary.

 If one of your inventory items is stolen, you can export your ‘Object-ID’ information updated in the App.
 Using this information to report the theft to law enforcement authorities can greatly enhance the chances of recovery.

 Report sites at risk

-Those on the frontlines of protecting heritage will be able to document the state of heritage sites, whether they are historical, archaeological or underwater.
+Those on the frontlines of protecting heritage can document the state of heritage sites, including historical monuments, archaeological and underwater sites.

-The app will allow users to record the geographical location, a detailed description and images in order to capture the condition of the site.
-The resulting “site cards” can then be used as evidence or basis for reconstruction if ever the site is looted or destroyed.
+The App enables also users to record the geographical location, a detailed description, and images in order to capture the condition of a site.

-ID-Art is available in Arabic, English, French and Spanish.
+It is available in INTERPOL's official languages: Arabic, English, French and Spanish.

-The ID-Art app is funded by the INTERPOL Foundation for a Safer World.
+The App was developed thanks to founding from the INTERPOL Foundation for a Safer World.

 The App has been developed in line with international standards and best practices, and made available as an additional tool to access the INTERPOL Stolen Works of Art database.

 If you would like to check items inside Stolen Works of Art database through ID-Art app you do not need to log in.
 No username or password is required.